zutshi/S3CAMX/README.md

 pyenv install 2.7.3

-optional:

-- z3py [required for symex]
+-- z3py [optional, required for symex]
   from https://github.com/Z3Prover/z3

-- graph-tool  [will replace networkx in the future] Takes very very long to compile: 4+ hrs
+-- graph-tool  [optional, will replace networkx in the future] Takes very very long to compile: 4+ hrs
   Requires recent version of boost
   All in all, time consuming